Do you need a project manager for your self build?

 Embarking on any self build project is likely to cause you more stress, sleepless nights and deplete your bank account faster than you thought possible!
 But what if you hired a project manager for your self build?

-A project manager isn’t a knight in shining armour but the right one can significantly reduce the stress of running a self build project and be money well spent.
+While, hiring one won’t magically make your problems disappear, the right one can significantly reduce the stress of running a self build project and be money well spent.

 So do you need a project manager for your self build?